edgarlr/edgarlr.com/_posts/tips-at-getting-started-with-strapi.md

 Now, Strapi is not gonna allow you publish the content without filling all the required fields.

-## Components and some caveats.
+## Components and some caveats

 If you are creating a complex project, there might be a lot repeatable parts on your content types such as your page info, the SEO sections, etc. On this cases you can create a component with all the repetitive fields and then you can simply added to your content types.

 Before jumping into the next tip, there're some caveats with the components you might want to know, at least at `strapi v3.4.5`.
 Although you can configure the component as a "required field", you will find out that this only applies once you've open the component, if you haven't open it yet, you will be able to save it and published without the content or the information required, and this will probably ran you into some errors, specially if the component info is an important data for your app like the `slugs` or the page names.
 I would recommend you only use them for your not-key information and even in this cases you should make sure you're handling all case where the component info could be empty or undefined.

-## Keep your development configuration simple.
+## Keep your development configuration simple

 Using the `--quick-start` configuration for development is gonna keep your development workflow faster and easy to work with.